SainathDutkar/AWS_Content_Manager/README.md

 ## Background

 A pipeline for storing the files along with their meta-data.
-The files can we searched and retrieved on the basis for querying the meta-data.
+The files can be searched and retrieved on the basis of querying the meta-data.
 Files can be merged and stored on S3

 ## Requirement
 1. AWS S3